familyfriendlymikey/fuzzyhome/readme.md

 </a>
 </h1>

-test

-A lightweight new-tab page that lets you very quickly fuzzy find links and navigate to a result.
+A power user oriented new-tab page that enables lightning speed navigation through the dark magic of fuzzy finding.

 ## Installation
 1. Copy this link: `https://fuzzyho.me/`: